-We must also find out if you are a politically exposed person (PEP) in another country or if you are a family member or close business partner of a PEP.
+We must also find out if you are a politically exposed person (PEP) or if you are a family member or close business partner of a PEP.
 This does not mean that we are asking your political opinions.

 We use various channels to acquire customer information

 We ask for information about our customers and their banking through a number of different channels.
 We will approach some of our customers by letter or phone, and some will receive a questionnaire in Netbank, Mobile Bank or at nordea.fi/ta.

 Filling in the questionnaire in Netbank and Mobile Bank is secure, as it is done after identification.
 You can verify the security of the website and the SSL encryption in Netbank by clicking the padlock icon in the address bar at the top or bottom of the screen.

 We will verify both the personal data and the information related to banking.
 The questions will concern, among other things, the recipient's citizenship, country of birth, country of taxation and the origin of funds received at Nordea.
 The questions are the same as the ones asked at customer meetings in branches.